akshayG14/task-tracker-app/README.md

 # Task-Tracker-App
-Basic tas tracker app using a local json-server.
+Basic task tracker app using a local json-server.